 If you want to be seen as a leader in your industry, you need to make sure you can keep up with the best practices and trends across the board – from customer service to products to marketing.

 Successful businesses measure themselves against the same business practices being implemented by both their peers and competitors.
 But despite that, internal communications in the workplace is neglected far too much of the time.
-It’s not often that we consider how our competitors communicate with their employees, thinking of it as a something unique to each individual organisation.
+It is not often that we consider how our competitors communicate with their employees, thinking of it as a something unique to each individual organisation.

 Keeping Your Eyes Open